-Various flags can be added to the bind function and listening functions.
-The flags enable a particular behaviour of the framework (if the particular type of method supports the flag).
+Flags can be added to the bind and listening methods which enable a particular behavior of the framework.

-- REQUIRED: Specify that this message is required to be received.
-If the particular type of message is not received before it is time to execute the run function, the run is automatically skipped by the framework.
-This can be used to ignore modules that cannot do any action without received messages, for example propagation without any deposited charges. - NO_RESET: Messages are by default automatically reset after the run function executes to prevent older messages from previous runs to appear again.
-This behaviour can be disabled by setting this flag (this does not have any effect for listening functions).
-Setting this flag for single bound messages (without ALLOW_OVERWRITE) would cause an exception to be raised if the message is overwritten in a later event. - ALLOW_OVERWRITE: By default an exception is automatically raised if a single bound message is overwritten (thus setting it multiple times instead of once).
-This flag prevents this behaviour.
-It is only used for variables to a single message. - IGNORE_NAME: If this flag is specified, the name of the dispatched message is not considered.
-Thus the input parameter is ignored and forced to the value .
+- REQUIRED: Specifies that this message is required to be received.
+If the particular type of message is not received before it is time to execute the module's run function, the execution of the method is automatically skipped by the framework for the current event.
+This can be used to ignore modules which cannot perform any action without received messages, for example charge carrier propagation without any deposited charge carriers. - NO_RESET: Messages are by default automatically reset after the run function has been executed to prevent older messages from previous events to reappear.
+This behavior can be disabled by setting this flag (this does not have any effect for listening functions).
+Setting this flag for single bound messages (without AL-LOW_OVERWRITE, see below) would cause an exception to be raised if the message is overwritten in a later event. - ALLOW_OVERWRITE: By default an exception is automatically raised if a single bound message is overwritten (thus receiving it multiple times instead of once).
+This flag prevents this behavior.
+It can only be used for variables bound to a single message. - IGNORE_NAME: If this flag is specified, the name of the dispatched message is not considered.
+Thus, the input parameter is ignored and forced to the value .